 Company Vs Employee Owned Computers From An Accounting Perspective

-When it comes to financing computer equipment, we asked the friendly and knowledgeable cloud accountant, Arden Vanderhorst for his advice.
-He had this to share.
+When it comes to financing computer equipment, we asked a friendly and knowledgeable accountant, for her advice.
+She had this to share.

 “If you buy a computer for an employee or independent contractor to use at your office location, it would be considered a capital asset for the business and depreciated for tax purposes at 55% declining balance (in the first year, you are only allowed ½ the normal depreciation).

 Buying a computer for an employee to use at home gets a little more complicated because you then need to consider that a taxable benefit will likely arise for the employee.
 Same with computer repair and support, if the company gives their employees free repairs/support for their personal computers, it would be considered a taxable benefit for them.“